 To complement your preparation for the upcoming exam, check the following links:

 El Nino can be understood as a natural phenomenon wherein the ocean temperatures rise especially in parts of the Pacific Ocean.
 It is the nomenclature which is referred to for a periodic development along the coast of Peru.
 This development is a temporary replacement of the cold current along the coast of Peru.
 El Nino is a Spanish word.
 The term El Nino basically means ‘the child’.
 This is due to the fact that this current starts to flow around Christmas and hence the name referring to baby Christ.

 Another natural phenomenon, similar to El Nino is La Nina, which is also in the news these days.
 The term La Nina literally means ‘ little girl’.
 It is termed as opposite of the phenomenon of El Nino as it results in the ‘cooling’ of the ocean water in parts of the Pacific Ocean.
 Both of them also result in changes in atmospheric conditions along with oceanic changes.

 Aspirants can read about La Nina in detail on the page link provided here.

-ENSO: It is called El Nino Southern Oscillation.
-In normal times, when the tropical south Pacific ocean experiences high pressure, alternatively the tropical Indian ocean experiences low pressure conditions.
-However, these pressure conditions are sometimes reversed, and results in low pressure in the Pacific and alternatively high pressure in the Indian ocean.
+It is called El Nino Southern Oscillation.
+In normal times, when the tropical South Pacific Ocean experiences high pressure, alternatively the tropical Indian Ocean experiences low pressure conditions.
+However, these pressure conditions are sometimes reversed, and result in low pressure in the Pacific and alternatively high pressure in the Indian Ocean.
 This is the periodic change in pressure conditions which is referred to as the Southern Oscillation.
 These changes in the pressure conditions being developed in the Pacific and Indian oceans are connected with the phenomenon of El Nino.
 This connected phenomenon is referred to as the El Nino Southern Oscillations or the ENSO.